Ashland (OH) Municipal Court

 Court staff cannot recommend a specific attorney that may be able to help you.
 For example, court staff cannot recommend "the best" bankruptcy attorney or OVI attorney in the area.

-Court staff cannot tell you what words to use in your court filings and they cannot fill out any forms on your behalf.
+Court staff cannot tell you what words to use in your court filings and they cannot fill out forms on your behalf.

 Court staff cannot tell you what you should say in court, or how you might go about proving or defending a case.